PhDoanh/PhDoanh/README.md

 <h1><img src="https://readme-typing-svg.herokuapp.com/?font=Source+Code+Pro&size=30&duration=3000&pause=1000&color=2EF7CE&center=false&vCenter=true&random=true&width=500&height=70&lines=Hello👋🏻+I'm+Doanh.;+Xin+chào👋+Mình+là+Doanh.;+こんにちは👋🏽+ゾアインです。" /></h1>

-I am currently a university student majoring in **Japanese-oriented information technology**, with a passion for **content creating** and **IoT programming**.
+I am currently a university student majoring in **Japanese-oriented information technology**, with a passion for **Content Creating** and **Software Engineering**.

 You may not find them here yet because my journey **has just begun**!
-Therefore, I am eager to learn from experts in this field or those with experience in any field. _Someone once said:_
+Therefore, I am eager to learn from experts in this field or those with experience in any field.

-> _Knowledge is the root of all problems!_

 ### Connect with me 🤝
 <div>